Sakura-sx/cf-shield/README.md

 To modify the config, you can edit the .env file.

 ## Roadmap
-- [ ] Adding a way to add multiple domains.
+- [x] Adding a way to add multiple domains.
 - [x] Making the challenge type customizable instead of `managed_challenge`.
 - [x] Discord webhook notifications.
 - [x] Adding a configurable delay before disabling the challenge rule.
+- [x] Telegram notifications.
+- [ ] Slack notifications.
 - [ ] Add ratelimit challenge.

 ## Contributing